 Police arrived and took a report, but that did not satisfy Salcedo, who said that just after the assault, he could see his son's assailants and pointed them out to police.

 "I don't feel like they did much," Salcedo said.

-But York City Police Chief Wes Kahley said that, based on reading reports on the case, the investigation is not yet complete.
+But York City Police Chief Wes Kahley said that, based on reading reports on the

 "We have two variations of what occurred that evening that we're trying to flesh out," Kahley said Thursday.
 "It may not be happening in the timeframe the father might like, and I appreciate that, but we have to figure out which of the two stories happened."

 Johnathan, soft-spoken and bespectacled, spoke at his Springettsbury Township home Tuesday about what happened.

 He said he and his younger brother were at a non-alcoholic party for a boy they knew who is going away to college.

 "Everything was fine, no tension at all," Johnathan said.

 As they left the party, Johnathan was going to give a friend a ride home, but the friend's items were in another car parked nearby.

 "While we were at the car, this group of kids came up," he said.
 "They were from the party; I didn't know any of them personally."